Change Your Thoughts and You Change Your World

 Rather, it is a slow understanding of how our minds are programmed and your own burning desire to make positive changes in your life.

-But ultimately it boils down to – Change your Mindset about Life.
+But ultimately it boils down to – Changing your Mindset about Life.

 Nothing external needs to change for this to happen.